Labrador Retriever Lifespan – How Long Do Labs Live?

 A recent study of over thirty three thousand dogs has thrown that assumption into doubt.
 It shows us that black Lab life expectancy and yellow Lab life expectancy is around 12.1 years.
 While chocolate Lab life expectancy is quite a bit shorter at 10.7 years.

-We don’t know exactly why this is yet.
-But the Chocolates in that study were more prone to ear and skin problems.
+The Chocolates in that study were more prone to ear and skin problems.
 This included self-inflicted “hot-spots” as a reaction to irritants like fleas.
 And we don’t know if the two main Labrador ‘types’ differ.
 So we can’t tell you if English Lab life expectancy differs from American Labs.

 The study was a very big sample of dogs.
 So it is likely that the results represent the wider Lab population as a whole.